Joe Biden Tells Trump: 'Grow Up, Donald'

 “Time to be an adult, you’re president,” Biden said.
 “You gotta do something, show us what you have.”

-Biden said it’s time for Trump to propose legislation, let the pubic decide and allow lawmakers to vote.
+Biden said it’s time for Trump to propose legislation, let the public decide and allow lawmakers to vote.

 “It’s going to be much clearer what he’s for and against, and what we’re for and against now that it’s going to get down to actually discussing in detail the issues that affect people’s lives,” Biden said.